quantmask/Advanced-RAG-Pipeline/README.md

 - Dr. Sukanta Halder, Assistant Professor, Department of Electrical Engineering, I.I.T (I.S.M), Dhanbaad.
 - Mr. Sudheer Kumar, Research Scholar, S.V.N.I.T, Surat.

+### Test Results

+We have rigorously tested the Advanced RAG Pipeline to ensure its accuracy and reliability.
+Our testing involved multiple questions, and the model correctly answered with the accuracy of 94.3% in, demonstrating high performance.

+For detailed test results, including the questions and answers, please refer to the [Test Results PDF](docs/ChatChain.pdf).

+...

+### Contact
 ### Contact

 For any questions or issues, please contact tanmaychaturvedimgs@gmail.com or open an issue on the GitHub repository.